xieyuheng/fidb-zero/docs/manual/01-data-table.md

 - **Solution 1.2:** The data belong to another data, should be represented as subdirectory belong to the corresponding directory.

-  For example, "a user has many projects", then each user has a subdirectory called "projects".
+  For example, a user has many projects, then each user has a `projects` subdirectory.

   The pattern of directories will be: